Índice

 Children face unique challenges in preventing rotten teeth due to their dietary preferences, developing oral hygiene skills, and ongoing tooth development.
 Parents play a crucial role in establishing habits and providing interventions that protect children’s oral health throughout their development and set the foundation for lifelong oral wellness.

 Teaching children proper brushing and flossing techniques from early ages establishes lifelong habits preventing rotten teeth.
 Children should learn two-minute brushing covering all tooth surfaces.
 Parents should supervise and assist until children develop necessary dexterity for thorough cleaning.
+Plaque bacteria, sugar, and acid are the root of the problem.
+Know more about underlying causes of tooth decay.

 Baby teeth have thinner enamel than permanent teeth, making them more susceptible to acid attacks and decay.
 Despite being temporary, baby teeth play crucial roles in speech development, proper nutrition, and guiding permanent teeth into correct positions throughout childhood development.